-Hannah is currently undertaking a PhD at the Queensland Conservatorium, Griffith University, exploring the work of several women who practice non-idiomatic improvisation.
-She previously completed an Advanced Master in Contemporary Music Performance at the School of Arts in Ghent, Belgium (2014-2016), under the mentorship of ensemble ICTUS and flutists Mike Schmid (ICTUS) and Helen Bledsoe (musikFabrik), where she undertook a detailed study of Richard Barrett’s codex scores for improvising ensembles.
+Hannah is currently a postdoctoral research associate at Macquarie University, supporting Wiradjuri trans-nonbinary Professor Sandy O’Sullivan’s ARC Future Fellowship project, Saving Lives: Mapping the influence of Indigenous LGBTIQ+ creative artists.
+They are also producer of the upcoming podcast, Saltwater Library, with University of Queensland DECRA scholar Dr Rebecca Olive, and co-producer of community radio 4ZZZ’s regular program Radio Reversal.
+Hannah recently completed a PhD at the Queensland Conservatorium, Griffith University, exploring a queer-feminist thinking of free improvisation founded in sympoiesis and contamination, featuring the work and voices of women, trans, and non-binary folk practicing in the field, and interrogating the use of the word “freedom” in music in the context of settler-colonial australia.
+Previously, they have completed an Advanced Master in Contemporary Music Performance at the School of Arts in Ghent, Belgium (2014-2016), under the mentorship of ensemble ICTUS and flutists Mike Schmid (ICTUS) and Helen Bledsoe (musikFabrik), where they undertook a detailed study of Richard Barrett’s codex scores for improvising ensembles.